scrapy-plugins/scrapy-statsd/README.md

     STATSD_ENABLED = True

-Periodic logging is enabled by default but you can disable it, in which case the metrics will be logged when a spider is closed:
+Periodic logging is enabled by default but you can disable it, in which case the metrics will be logged only once, when a spider is closed:

     STATSD_LOG_PERIODIC = True